Canzo: Topography

 The borough of Canzo is situated in front of the Valassina valley, beginning at the foot of the Corni di Canzo mountain, so called (Corni meaning Horns) for its crest, as bifurcate and rocky, ash-grey, in the shape and color of two horns.
 After the plain of Erba, Canzo is at the confluence of the two small valleys formed by Mount Barzaghino, Mount Scioscia and Mount Cornizzolo.
 The first is the site of Lake Segrino, formed by glacial movements.
 The second hosts the town of Caslino.
 An intermittent spring rises from the side of Corni di Canzo and flows into the river Lambro, whose waters flow south to the Brianza region, pass Milan and reach the Po River.
 Elevations range from 360 to 1,371 m above sea level.

 Geographically, Canzo is roughly the centre of the Larian peninsula (or Lake Como Triangle).
 The land lies between the two ramifications of Lake Como.
 One leads to Como and one goes straight south and, within the boundaries of Lecco, transforms itself into the second part of the Adda River.
 The third side of the triangle consists of many small lakes, of which Lake Segrino is smallest.
 The mountains of the triangle are pre-Alpine, topped by Mount San Primo at 1,686 m.

 The classification of the Larian peninsula's mountain range is: Western Alps > North-Western Alps > Lugano Pre-Alps > Como Pre-Alps > Larian Triangle.
-The chain is divided into three groups: the Mount Palanzone group; Mount San Primo's massif (with sub-group Oriolo) and the Horns group, comprising Canzo's Horns (with the surrounding mountains) and the sub-group of Mount Barro and Mount Crocione (situated over the boundaries of the Larian peninsula).
+The chain is divided into three groups: the Mount Palanzone group; Mount San Primo's massif (with sub-group Oriolo) and the Corni group, comprising the Corni di Canzo (with the surrounding mountains) and the sub-group of Mount Barro and Mount Crocione (situated over the boundaries of the Larian peninsula).
 Other mountains are Mount Bollettone, Mount Moregallo, Pizzo dell'Asino, Mount Raj, Mount Boletto, Punta Tre Termini and Mount Broncino.

 The terrain is mainly composed of limestone strata, rich in caves and caverns, the most famous of which is the "Lead Hole" (Bus del Piomb, Buco del Piombo in Italian).
 A particular characteristic of this area is the presence of isolated erratic boulders, pushed down by glaciers that in prehistory occupied the Valmasino and Valmalenco valleys.
 Some were excavated by the primitive population to make tombs ("massi avelli").